arkency/posts/posts/2016-04-18-how-i-hunted-the-most-odd-ruby-bug.md

 newsletter: arkency_form
 img: "ruby-honeybadger-resque-slow/cpu.jpg"
 ---

+# How I hunted the most odd ruby bug

 Every now and then there comes a bug in programmer's life that is different than anything else you've encountered so far.
 Last time for me it was 3 days of debugging to find out that MySQL